stellarwp/kadence-blocks/readme.txt

 * Countdown - Increase your conversions by adding a sense of urgency to your offering.
 Pro includes evergreen campaigns as well.
 [Learn more](https://www.kadencewp.com/kadence-blocks/countdown-block/?utm_source=wordpress&utm_medium=referral&utm_campaign=read-me&utm_content=kadence-blocks)
 * Posts - Display a clean grid of posts anywhere on your site, great for your homepage where you want to tease your blog.
 [Learn more](https://www.kadencewp.com/kadence-blocks/custom-blocks/post-block/?utm_source=wordpress&utm_medium=referral&utm_campaign=read-me&utm_content=kadence-blocks)
 * Table of Contents - Allow your readers to navigate your content easily with a table of contents block.
 Includes smooth scroll to anchor.
 [Learn more](https://www.kadencewp.com/kadence-blocks/table-of-contents/?utm_source=wordpress&utm_medium=referral&utm_campaign=read-me&utm_content=kadence-blocks)
+* Lottie Animation - You can import lottie animations into your site.
+You can choose how the animation plays and control animation speeds, loops, etc. [Learn more](https://www.kadencewp.com/kadence-blocks/custom-blocks/lottie-animations//?utm_source=wordpress&utm_medium=referral&utm_campaign=read-me&utm_content=kadence-blocks)

 = Video Tutorial =
 https://www.youtube.com/watch?v=SYb24ncjVsY